Notes on Theory of Distributed Systems: Upper bounds

 \subsection{Exponential information gathering gets \texorpdfstring{$n = 3f+1$}{n = 3f+1}}

 \newData{\EIGval}{val} \newData{\EIGpath}{path} \newData{\EIGvalue}{value} \newData{\EIGround}{round}

 The idea of \concept{exponential information gathering} is that each process will do a lot of gossiping, but now its state is no longer just a flat set of inputs, but a tree describing who it heard what from.
-We build this tree out of pairs of the form $(\EIGpath, \Input)$ where $\EIGpath$ is a sequence of intermediaries with no repetitions and $\Input$ is some input.
-A process's state at each round is just a set of such pairs.
-At the end of $f+1$ rounds of communication (necessary because of the lower bound for crash failures), each non-faulty process attempts to untangle the complex web of hearsay and second-hand lies to compute the same decision value as the other processes.
+We build this tree out of pairs of the form $\Tuple{\EIGpath, \Input}$ where $\EIGpath$ is a sequence of intermediaries with no repetitions and $\Input$ is some input.
+A process $i$'s state at each round is just a set of such pairs, represented by the variables $\EIGval{\EIGpath, i} = \Input$.
+At the end of $f+1$ rounds of communication (necessary because of the lower bound for crash failures), each non-faulty process $i$ attempts to untangle the complex web of hearsay and second-hand lies to compute the same decision value as the other processes, by computing reconstructed values $\EIGval^*(\EIGpath, i)$ that, we hope, will eventually converge to the same values for all processes.

 This technique was used by Pease, Shostak, and Lamport~\cite{PeaseSL1980} to show that their impossibility result is tight: there exists an algorithm for Byzantine agreement that runs in $f+1$ synchronous rounds and guarantees agreement and validity as long as $n ≥ 3f+1$.

 The algorithm is given in Algorithm~\ref{alg-exponential-information-gathering}.
 The communication phase is just gossiping, where each process starts with its only its input and forwards any values it hears about along with their provenance to all of the other processes.
-At the end of this phase, each process has a set of pairs of the form $(\EIGpath, \EIGvalue)$ where \EIGpath spans all sequences of 0 to $f+1$ distinct ids and \EIGvalue is the input value forwarded along that path.
+At the end of this phase, each process $i$ has set $\EIGval(\EIGpath, i)$ to some value $\EIGvalue$, where \EIGpath spans all sequences of 0 to $f+1$ distinct IDs and \EIGvalue is the input value forwarded along that path.

-We write $\EIGval(w,i)$ for the value stored in $i$'s list at the end of the protocol that is associated with path $w$.
-Because we can't trust these $\EIGval(w,i)$ values to be an accurate description of any process's input if there is a Byzantine process in $w$, each process computes for itself replacement values $\EIGval'(w,i)$ that use majority voting to try to get a more trustworthy picture of the original inputs.
+Because we can't trust these $\EIGval(w,i)$ values to be an accurate description of any process's input if there is a Byzantine process in $w$, each process computes for itself reconstructed values $\EIGval^*(w,i)$ that use majority voting to try to get a more trustworthy picture of the original inputs.